 20 SWITZERLAND 10

-Away from the pitch, 2011 saw the launch of the UFWC book, Unofficial Football World Champions.
-The book traces the history of the UFWC from the very first international match in 1872 via more than 800 title matches, involving legendary teams and footballing minnows, classic finals and forgotten friendlies, celebrated players and unsung heroes.
-It focusses on 100 key matches, uncovering some amazing stories, many of which are ignored in official football histories.
-FourFourTwo called the book ‘a fascinating history of football’ and awarded it five stars.
+Away from the football, this year the UFWC book, Unofficial Football World Champions, was released on Kindle.
+The book, which was originally released in paperback last year, traces the history of the UFWC from the very first international match in 1872 via more than 800 title matches, involving legendary teams and footballing minnows, classic finals and forgotten friendlies, celebrated players and unsung heroes.
+You can find more information and get a free sample here.